 System Actions allow for a user to configure logic in relation to notifications and/or Add-on devices (such as Control Units, Local Alerts).
-System Actions are used in conjunction with the Action tab when configuring Actions in the iMonnit Online Portal.
-Actions are triggered by a triggering condition or event, and offer the following interactions:
+System Actions are used in conjunction with the Tasks tab when configuring Rules in the iMonnit Online Portal.
+Rules are triggered by a triggering Condition, and offer the following Tasks:

 - Send a notification (Email, SMS, or Voice Call)